 1) Bile Supplements Cause Digestive Problems

-The use of bile supplements can cause a number of gastrointestinal complications such as diarrhea, constipation, abdominal pain, and vomiting.
+The use of bile supplements causes a number of stomach complications such as diarrhea, constipation, stomach pain, and vomiting.

 Although bile supplements are recommended for diarrhea, in some cases their intake may worsen diarrhea.

 In one clinical study, the use of natural conjugated acids (ox bile extracts) was shown to further exacerbate diarrhea in patients with short bowel syndrome (R).

 Chenodeoxycholic acid is the main constituent in most of the bile supplements.

 Oral supplementation of bile supplements abnormally elevates the concentration of chenodeoxycholic acid in the intestine.
 This abnormal level of chenodeoxycholic acid has been shown to cause diarrhea (R).

 2) Bile Supplements Cause Inflammation of the Intestine

 Excessive use of bile supplements may lead to inflammation of the large intestine.